COSIMOv03/password-generator/README.md

-# password-generator
+# Password-generator
-C++ program to generate secure and random passwords with a length between 8 and 50 characters. passwords for Linux users.
+C++ program to generate secure and random passwords with a length between 8 and 50 characters. passwords for linux users. by Orlaando Cosimo

 ## Features
 - Includes uppercase, lowercase, numbers, and special symbols.